Valley Children’s Pediatric Residency Program

 Valley Children’s Pediatric Residency Program, Affiliated with Stanford University School of Medicine provides an in-depth education focused on general and advanced clinical pediatric training in a hands-on environment, quality and patient safety, interprofessional education and community partnerships.
-The residents rotate through our main teaching hospital – the 330-bed, state-of-the-art Valley Children’s Hospital – and Lucile Salter Packard Children’s Hospital at Stanford.
+The residents rotate through our main teaching hospital – the 330-bed, state-of-the-art Valley Children’s Hospital in Madera – and Lucile Salter Packard Children’s Hospital at Stanford.
 They work closely with physicians, nurses, pharmacists, administrators and other healthcare professionals, including our partners in local hospitals and medical groups.

 Traditionally, residents train in silos.
 Today’s way of thinking is we work in teams, we should train in teams.
 Doctors tend to practice where they learn.
 Valley Children’s pediatric medical education program prepares healthcare professionals for an exciting career in medicine, and demonstrates the advantages of practicing in the Valley.

 Continuing medical education is crucial to all healthcare providers’ ability to improve patient care and keep current with the ever-changing landscape of the medical industry.
 Valley Children’s continues to expand these pediatric opportunities for doctors, nurses, respiratory therapists and more throughout Central California ranging from clinical symposiums, lecture series, grand rounds and didactic teaching, to outreach education including health fairs, in-house trainings, conferences, webinars and more.